 Who am I?
-My name is Daniel Jackson and I do web and service design with a touch of entrepreneurship and have been lucky enough to work with both big and small organizations.
+My name is Daniel Jackson and I do design, programming, and business consulting with a touch of entrepreneurship and have been lucky enough to work with both big and small organizations.

 Currently working on the next big thing: receiptrunner.com.

 This space is my portfolio and CV.

 Former clients who wish to testify their experience working with me.
 Send me an email at email@example.com if you wish to contact them, or anyone else on my CV, and I'll send you their contact information.